 Please note that this is a shared transfer, there may be 2-3 extra stops along the way.

-Welcome to Queenstown.
-You will be met from your flight and transferred to your Queenstown hotel.
+On arrival you will be met by a private driver and delivered to your Queenstown hotel.

 Although celebrated as New Zealand's ‘adventure capital’ Queenstown offers far more than a fast paced action-packed holiday.
 Settled on the shores of Lake Wakatipu beneath a soaring panorama of the Remarkables Mountain Range, this alpine town is surrounded by a plethora of historic, gastronomic and scenic wonders.